sky172839465/yusong.dev/src/pages/article/tech/lazy/index.md

 # This is Lazy

-Lazy Vite SKIP WWW UPDATED!!!
+Lazy Vite SKIP AUTO WWW UPDATED!!!
 AGAIN OK DONNNNEEEE GOOD FINIALLY ?
 WAITING PWAAA TRACEEEEE NEW AGAIN is an opinionated web dev build tool that serves your code via native ES Module imports during dev and bundles it with Rollup for production.

 ```js
 collect.push({